Master Plan For Aging

 Read More

-GOAL three: Inclusion & Equity, Not Isolation
+Goal 3: Inclusion & Equity, Not Isolation

 We will have lifelong opportunities for work, volunteering, engagement, and leadership and will be protected from isolation, discrimination, abuse, neglect, and exploitation.